-So that non-drinkers can enjoy a glass of this wicked drink, we can make a few changes.
-The first being removing the alcohol of course.
+So that non-drinkers can enjoy a glass of thisbright green drink, we simply remove the alcohol and replace it!

-For kids, mix equal parts orange juice and lemon lime soda with some green food coloring and silver cake shimmer.
-Serve over ice with a cherry.
+Mix equal parts orange juice and lemon-lime soda with some green food coloring and silver cake shimmer.
+Serve over ice with a cherry on a stick.

 To make a Green Wicked Witch Mocktail, follow the recipe card, but replace the alcoholic elements with the syrups suggested above.

-I haven’t made the mocktail version, so I recommend adding the syrups to taste as they may add a sweetness that you may not necessarily get from alcoholic liqueurs.
+I recommend adding the syrups to your taste as they may add the sweetness you may not necessarily get from alcoholic liqueurs.

 Frozen Green Wicked Witch Slush